Aman-1313/7873300_A2_resume.github.io/README.md

-# HOST A RESUME ONLINE.
+# HOST A RESUME ONLINE
-## Purpose:
+## Purpose
-Host a portfoilio or a resume online using static site generator and a distributed version control.
+Host a portfoilio or a resume online using lightweight markup language, static site generator and a distributed version control.
 The following instructions aim to provide simple yet practical steps to host and format a resume online.

-## Getting Started

-### Prerequisites
+## Prerequisites
 - A Markdown formatted Resume
 - A Github account

 ## Instructions
-### Key Principles:
-Inspired by  _Andrew Etter’s_ *Modern Technical Writing*, here are some _Key Principles_ for hosting a great static website or a _Resume_:
+Inspired by  _Andrew Etter’s_ Modern Technical Writing, here are some key principles and relative practical steps for hosting a great static website or a resume:
 #### 1. Use a lightweight markup language:
 - Traditional languages used to write a website content like XML and HTML can be very time consuming and difficult to learn because of their specialized tags and sytax.
 -  A lightweight markup language like **Markdown** provide a human readable syntax and is easily converted into HTML, which makes it easier for technical writers to contribute content to an online website.